aaizuss/aaizuss.github.io/README.md

 ### Hello
-this is just my homepage - it's a work in progress
+this is just my homepage - I rarely update it 😬